Common Names

 Clinical Summary

-Preliminary findings suggest that essential amino acids with high levels of leucine may help prevent muscle loss in patients with non small-cell lung cancer (48).
+Preliminary data suggest that essential amino acids with high levels of leucine may help prevent muscle loss in patients with non small-cell lung cancer (48).
+The addition of a leucine-rich supplement to a multimodal therapy also improved handgrip strength, but not other measures of physical functioning in advanced cancer patients (52).

 Mechanism of Action

 Leucine is an essential branched-chain amino acid (BCAA) associated with skeletal muscle growth and maintenance, energy production, and generation of neurotransmitter and gluconeogenic precursors (35).
-It stimulates protein synthesis by activating the mammalian target of rapamycin (mTOR) pathway (1), and is thought to enhance muscle anabolic signaling (11).
+It stimulates protein synthesis by activating the mTOR pathway (1), and is thought to enhance muscle anabolic signaling (11).

 Animal models indicate that BCAA metabolism-related gene expression is regulated during adipocyte differentiation and influenced by nutrient levels, and leucine supplementation induces Bcat2 and Bckdha genes during early and late differentiation (35).
-It was shown to improve insulin sensitivity in mice that were fed a high-fat diet by decreasing adiposity, rather than through direct action on peripheral target organs (36).
+Insulin sensitivity was improved in mice fed a high-fat diet by decreasing adiposity, rather than through direct action on peripheral target organs (36).
 Supplementation also improved lipid and glucose metabolism and restored leptin sensitivity in previously obese animals (19).
 However, in already-obese rats, leucine worsened adiposity by encouraging hypothalamic gene expression that favored fat accumulation (37).
 In another study, it did not reduce food intake or induce an anorectic pattern of hypothalamic gene expression (38).
 Co-ingesting leucine and glycine markedly attenuated glucose response, with only a modest increase in insulin response, suggesting their effects on glucose metabolism are partially insulin-independent (39).
-Leucine along with sub-therapeutic levels of a PDE5 inhibitor altered lipid metabolism from storage to oxidation, improved glycemic control, and reversed hepatic steatosis induced by high-fat feeding (40).
+Leucine along with subtherapeutic levels of a PDE5 inhibitor altered lipid metabolism from storage to oxidation, improved glycemic control, and reversed hepatic steatosis induced by high-fat feeding (40).

 The ability of leucine to improve anemia in ribosomal protein-deficient cells occurs independently of TP53 (23).
 In Diamond-Blackfan anemia patients, leucine modulated protein synthesis by enhancing translation leading to improved hemoglobin levels (7).
 In the skeletal muscle of cirrhotic patients, an oral leucine-enriched BCAA mixture increased autophagy and reversed impaired mTOR1 signaling (24).
 Leucine may have a protective role in attenuating macrophage foam-cell formation, a hallmark of early atherogenesis, via mechanisms related to the metabolism of cholesterol, triglycerides, and energy production (49).